tliron/rust-wasm-plugins-examples/README.md

 Finally We Get to the Point
 ---------------------------

 All that to say, that's why I created this repository.
 It's intended to be a minimal and straightforward example of how to build plugins in Rust (as Components) and how to host them in your application using Wasmtime and its WIT tooling.
-Well, at least for early 2025...
-As of now it does not demonstrate the more advanced features of WIT, such as custom data types, but I might add those in the future.
+Well, at least for late 2025...

 How to Build and Run
 --------------------